brianzelip/web-starter-kit/README.md

 Design your new project in the `/src` directory.
 All edits made to the `/src` directory will build to the `/dist` directory upon file save.

-The only real content included here besides the gulp build tools are `_generic.normalize.scss`, `_generic.box-sizing.scss`, and some HTML head data.
+The only real content included here besides the gulp build tools are `_generic.normalize.scss`, `_generic.box-sizing.scss`, and some HTML `<head>` metadata.
 Everything else is up to you.

 The CSS architecture is modeled after [Harry Roberts'](http://csswizardry.com) [ITCSS](http://itcss.io) approach.
 This approach suggests organizing CSS into global settings, tools, generic, base, objects, components, and trumps sections.
 This organizes CSS from generic to specific.
 For more background on ITCSS, see Harry's slide deck [Managing CSS Projects with ITCSS ](https://speakerdeck.com/dafed/managing-css-projects-with-itcss).